pymc-devs/pymc-data-umbrella/about/probabilistic_programming_with_pymc/transcript.md

 Video:  [Introduction to Probabilistic Programming with PyMC](https://youtu.be/Qu6-_AnRCs8)

+Speakers: Austin Rochford (AR), Reshama Shaikh (RS)

-hey everyone welcome to data umbrella's webinar i'm going to do a brief introduction about data umbrella and then austin will do his talk and um during the talk you are free to ask any questions in the chat and then we will answer them you know just like whenever it's a good time either every 10 minutes or towards the end this webinar is being recorded it will be placed on our youtube typically within 24 hours and i will post the link to our youtube in the chat once i finish my brief presentation a little bit about data umbrella we are a community for underrepresented persons in data science about me i am a statistician uh slash data scientist um i'm based in new york city as you can hear the sirens that is quite normal from here um you can find me on twitter linkedin and github at regismas uh we have a code of conduct and thank you for helping make this a welcoming friendly professional community for all of us there are various ways that you can support data umbrella the first and foremost is to follow our code of conduct and continue contribute to making it a really you know welcoming collaborative space where people want to return we also have a discord where you can join and ask and answer general questions and share events or information uh we're also on the open collective um so um if you would like feel free to donate if you work for a corporation that uses benevidi this is a company match platform um you can also find us on benevite
+RS: Hey, everyone.
+Welcome to Data Umbrella's webinar.
+I'm going to do a brief introduction about Data Umbrella and then austin will do his talk and during the talk you are free to ask any questions in the chat and then we will answer them,  you know just like whenever it's a good time either every 10 minutes or towards the end.
+This webinar is being recorded it will be placed on our YouTube typically within 24 hours and I will post the link to our YouTube in the chat once I finish my brief presentation.

+RS: A little bit about Data Umbrella.
+We are a community for underrepresented persons in data science.
+About me: I am a statistician slash data scientist.
+I'm based in New York City as you can hear the sirens.
+That is quite normal from here.
+You you can find me on Twitter, LinkedIn and GitHub at reshamas.
+We have a code of conduct and thank you for helping make this a welcoming friendly professional community for all of us.
+There are various ways that you can support Data Umbrella -- the first and foremost is to follow our code of conduct and contribute to making it a really you know welcoming collaborative space where people want to return.

+ we also have a discord where you can join and ask and answer general questions and share events or information uh we're also on the open collective um so um if you would like feel free to donate if you work for a corporation that uses benevidi this is a company match platform um you can also find us on benevite